Migas77/eShop_AS_108287/README.md

 - ``builder.Services.ConfigureOpenTelemetryLoggerProvider(logging => logging.AddProcessor<DataMaskingLogsProcessor>().AddOtlpExporter());`` for logs.
 - ``builder.Services.ConfigureOpenTelemetryTracerProvider(tracing => tracing.AddProcessor<DataMaskingActivityProcessor>().AddOtlpExporter());`` for traces.

-In OpenTelemetry, a processor is a component that allows for the modification, enrichment, or filtering of telemetry data (such as traces, metrics, or logs) before it is exported to a backend (e.g., Jaeger, Prometheus, or Elastic).
-In this case, I've modified the values of tags and logs so that sensitive information is not leaked.

 ```c#
 private static IHostApplicationBuilder AddOpenTelemetryExporters(this IHostApplicationBuilder builder)
 {